 January 24, 2017

-Trump issues memoranda to permit Dakota Access and Keystone XL oil pipelines, despite indigenous peoples’ protests and environmental concerns.
+Trump issues memoranda to permit Dakota Access and Keystone XL oil pipelines.
+He does this despite indigenous peoples’ protests and environmental concerns.

 January 25, 2017